 Gu are slender vessels, used as to drink wine or as ritual wine vessels.
 With a slightly flared base and wide top, they are commonly seen in square form as well as round.
 At the center of the body there is often a bulb that protrudes slightly.

-These three legged vessels, were used to hold wine for ritual purposes.
+These three-legged vessels were used to hold wine for ritual purposes.
 They have a distinctive shape, with an elongated spout and generally also with a handle.
 One example in the collection of the Metropolitan Museum is thought to be manufactured from sheet metal.
-Most often Jue are not thin but of a similar thickness to that exhibited here from the Shanghai Museum of Art.
+Most often Jue is not thin but of a similar thickness to that exhibited here from the Shanghai Museum of Art.
 This example dates to the early Western Zhou Dynasty.

 With a wide flared mouth, and a bulbous midsection, the Zun was used as a wine vessel for ritual purposes.
 Similar in general shape to the gu, the dimensions differ greatly.